nieoczywisty/Hello-Turtle/README.md

 # Hello-Turtle
-Attempted to create "logo" like language interpreter to draw shapes with "Turtle" in JavaFx
+Attempted to create "logo" like language interpreter to draw shapes with "Turtle" in JavaFx Gui in JavaFX
-\nGui in JavaFX
-\nSample files are in resources folder
+Sample files are in resources folder
-\nKnown issues:
+Known issues:
-\n-lack of point verification.
+-lack of point verification.
-\n-you can interrupt drawing lines with menuItem clear image .
+-you can interrupt drawing lines with menuItem clear image .
-\n-rotation angle works but not exactly as i should.
+-rotation angle works but not exactly as i should.
-\nPropably v0.1 is the last ]:->
+Propably v0.1 is the last ]:->